Intel: Allegations by the European Union (2007–2023)

 In July 2007, the European Commission accused Intel of anti-competitive practices, mostly against AMD.
-The allegations, going back to 2003, include giving preferential prices to computer makers buying most or all of their chips from Intel, paying computer makers to delay or cancel the launch of products using AMD chips, and providing chips at below standard cost to governments and educational institutions.
+The allegations, going back to 2003, include giving preferential prices to computer makers buying most or all of its chips from Intel, paying computer makers to delay or cancel the launch of products using AMD chips, and providing chips at below standard cost to governments and educational institutions.
 Intel responded that the allegations were unfounded and instead qualified its market behavior as consumer-friendly.
 General counsel Bruce Sewell responded that the commission had misunderstood some factual assumptions regarding pricing and manufacturing costs.

-In February 2008, Intel announced that its office in Munich had been raided by European Union regulators.
+In February 2008, Intel announced that its office in Munich, Germany had been raided by European Union (EU) regulators.
 Intel reported that it was cooperating with investigators.
 Intel faced a fine of up to 10% of its annual revenue if found guilty of stifling competition.
 AMD subsequently launched a website promoting these allegations.
 In June 2008, the EU filed new charges against Intel.
 In May 2009, the EU found that Intel had engaged in anti-competitive practices and subsequently fined Intel €1.06 billion (US$1.44 billion), a record amount.
 Intel was found to have paid companies, including Acer, Dell, HP, Lenovo and NEC, to exclusively use Intel chips in their products, and therefore harmed other, less successful companies including AMD.
 The European Commission said that Intel had deliberately acted to keep competitors out of the computer chip market and in doing so had made a "serious and sustained violation of the EU's antitrust rules".
 In addition to the fine, Intel was ordered by the commission to immediately cease all illegal practices.
-Intel has said that they will appeal against the commission's verdict.
+Intel said they would appeal the commission's verdict.
 In June 2014, the General Court, which sits below the European Court of Justice, rejected the appeal.

 In 2022 the €1.06 billion fine was dropped, but was successively re-imposed in September 2023 as a €376.36 million fine.